jbalthas/ElectionTracker/README.md

 # ElectionTracker
-Gets numbers from 2020 election
+Gets votes and percentages from 2020 election

 This bot will use selenium to get the current popular vote and percents for the 2020 election